 Te Anau is considered the ‘gateway to Fiordland’ and can be reached by SH6 and SH94 from Queenstown or SH1 and SH94 from Invercargill.
 Regular bus services are available from these centres.

-The Southern Scenic Route offers road access to southern Fiordland locations - on Southern Scenic Route website.
+The Southern Scenic Route offers road access to southern Fiordland locations.

 There are airports in Te Anau, Manapouri and Milford Sound, offering some commercial flights and private aviation services.